 - Works and interacts with peers, as individuals and/or in team/group settings, in a professional manner that contributes to NCOE’s academic achievement goals.

 - Maintains current knowledge of new techniques and developments in pre-school education by maintaining contact with professional associations, educational groups, and by reading outcome-based research materials.

 - Coordinates and evaluates the work of ECE Teachers and Assistants.

 - Performs other duties as assigned that support the overall objective of the position.

 Education, Experience, and Requirements

-- Associates Degree, which includes 24 units of approved coursework in Child Development, Early Childhood Education, or relatable field, plus an additional 6 units of administration, and 2 units of adult supervision.
+- Associates Degree or higher, which includes 24 units of approved coursework in Child Development, Early Childhood Education, or relatable field (including the core areas), plus an additional 6 units of administration and supervision and 2 units of adult supervision.

 - Specialized knowledge of child development and best practices

 - Understanding of the goals and objectives of a preschool program

 - Special knowledge of the preschool developmental domains and content areas of social-emotional development, language and literacy, mathematics, English-language development, visual and performing arts, physical development, health, history-social science, and science.